bem-site/bem-method/articles/deps-js-syntax/deps-js-syntax.en.md

 Building process is the same for any other required technology (e.g. JS, templates, documentation etc.).

-Let's assume that the BEM tree is changed in runtime, and in the user's browser, a `desktop.blocks/button` block includes an `e1` element from `common.blocks/button` block.
+Let's assume that the BEM tree is changed in runtime, and in the user browser, a `desktop.blocks/button` block includes an `e1` element from `common.blocks/button` block.

 Here is how we could define this dependency in `desktop.blocks/button/button.deps.js`:
 ```js